 You are also advised to sail along Huong River, the beautiful river flowing along this city, which has been an endless inspiration of thousands of writers.

-Located in the North of Vietnam, just around 100 kilometers away from Hanoi, Ninh Binh has seen a remarkable increase in the number of tourists in the recent years.
+Located in the North of Vietnam, just around 100 kilometres away from Hanoi, Ninh Binh has seen a remarkable increase in the number of tourists in recent years.
 There are some must-visit places such as Trang An, Bich Dong, and Bai Dinh Pagoda, of which the appearance of Ninh Binh in Kong: the skull island has brought Vietnamese images to the world, and making the province itself preferable in the eye of international tourists.

 The capital city probably holds many things to see, firstly, let’s go to Ho Chi Minh Mausoleum – where the late President rest in peace.
 If you don’t want to line up for hours, it’s better to come early in the morning.
 There are some other places that you can visit for the rest of the day including Vietnam Military History Museum, the Temple of Literature, the Imperial Citadel of Thang Long, and so on.

 German passport holders are not required to apply for Vietnam visa if you plan to stay no longer than 15 days.
 But if you wish to stay for a longer time or the intervals of the two visits is no longer than 30 days, Vietnam visa will be a must.
-In this case especially, Vietnam Visa on Arrival is highly recommended as applicants will just need to stay at home instead of going to Vietnam Embassy in Berlin to do the application.
+In this case, especially, Vietnam Visa on Arrival is highly recommended as applicants will just need to stay at home instead of going to Vietnam Embassy in Berlin to do the application.
 The whole procedures of Vietnam visa on arrival are made online get visa approval letter in advance and then get full visa stamped at Vietnam arrival airport.

-2 weeks are not a long time but it’s hoped that German will have wonderful trip here in Vietnam not to enjoy the natural landscapes, yummy food but also understand more of daily life here in Vietnam.
+2 weeks are not a long time but it’s hoped that German will have a wonderful trip here in Vietnam not to enjoy the natural landscapes, yummy food but also understand more of daily life here in Vietnam.
 Welcome on board!